MicrosoftDocs/security/zero-trust/data-compliance-gov-ransomware-recovery-readiness.md

 --->

-This Rapid Modernization Plan (RaMP) checklist helps you prepare your organization so that it has a viable alternative to paying the ransom demanded by ransomware attackers.
+This Rapid Modernization Plan (RaMP) checklist helps you prepare your organization so you have a viable alternative to paying the ransom demanded by ransomware attackers.
 While attackers in control of your organization have a variety of ways to pressure you into paying, the demands primarily focus on two categories:

 - **Pay to regain access**